‘Behind the Bastion’ explores the relationship between the built environment and mental health in operational bases.

 When the UK Armed Forces deploy overseas, they operate out of static locations known as operational bases.
 Historically and through to present day, troops on deployment make these spaces feel like ‘home’ through a range of ‘placemaking’ activities, including displaying photos, creating murals, building furniture, and erecting signposts.
 This practice helps to detach the operational base from the hostile surroundings, which mitigates the stresses, frustrations, and discomforts inherent to being deployed.

 This broad research serves as the inspiration for a programme of work with Imperial War Museums 14-18 NOW Legacy Fund.
-This project will engage with veterans of Afghanistan currently based in the Lincolnshire area.
+This project will engage with veterans of Afghanistan and Iraq currently based in the Lincolnshire area.
 The project will encourage reflection upon what ‘home’ means currently and whilst on deployment.
 This exploration will inform a new work of art by Ed Kluz who has been commissioned by this project for a temporary exhibition.

 Cover Image: © IWM DC 3288